feluxe/gitsub_DEPRECATED/README.md

 Since the parent-repo does't contain the `.git` direcories of its children, you have to run `git init-children` after you clone a parent-repo.
 That will automatically clone each child-repo into the correct sub direcotry of its parent and set the HEAD of each child-repo to the branch/commit that was locked in `.gitsub`.

 If you try to commit to a parent-repo while one of its children contains uncommited changes, gitsub will complain and tell you to commit and push the changes in order to proceed.
-This mechanism is needed for the parent to keep its child-repo files in sync with their commits, so that a `git clone myparent` and a `git inint-children` will always create the same tree.
+This mechanism is needed for the parent to keep its child-repo files in sync with their commits, so that a `git clone myparent` and a `git inint-children` always create the same tree.

 I think that's pretty much all you need to know.
 It's simple but it works intuitivly well.
 Gitsub will warn you whenever something is needed.